Assassination of Gertrude of Merania: Aftermath

-When Andrew II heard the news of his wife's murder, he interrupted the campaign in Halych and returned to home.
+When Andrew II heard the news of his wife's murder, he interrupted the campaign in Halych and returned home.
 He ordered the execution of the murderer, Peter, son of Töre, who was impaled "along with others" in the autumn of 1213, according to the Annals of Marbach (Annales Marbacenses).
 The Annals of Salzburg says that Peter and others were beheaded the night after the assassination.
-The continuation of Magnus von Reichersberg's chronicle narrates that, Peter was executed along with his wife and entire family the day after the assassination.
-The Anonymus of Leoben narrates that Peter's lands were also confiscated and Béla IV, now as king, donated Peter's former lands – including the eponymous Pétervárad ("Peter's Castle", present-day Petrovaradin, part of the agglomeration of Novi Sad, Serbia) – to the newly founded the Cistercian Bélakút Abbey, which belonged to the Archdiocese of Kalocsa.
-A royal charter from 1237 confirms this narration.
+The continuation of Magnus von Reichersberg's chronicle narrates that Peter was executed along with his wife and entire family the day after the assassination.
+The Anonymus of Leoben narrates that Peter's lands were also confiscated and Béla IV, now as king, donated Peter's former lands – including the eponymous Pétervárad ("Peter's Castle", present-day Petrovaradin, part of the agglomeration of Novi Sad, Serbia) – to the newly founded Cistercian Bélakút Abbey, which belonged to the Archdiocese of Kalocsa.
+A royal charter from 1237 confirms this narrative.